 There are multiple reasons why CBT is used by healthcare professionals across the country.
 First, cognitive behavioral therapy is short-term, allowing patients to gradually integrate back into society with a healthier outlook.
 CBT is also effective at treating any underlying emotional issues that may be contributing to substance abuse.
 Cognitive-behavioral therapy can help patients reduce stress, deal with grief, better handle complicated relationships, and deal with other common challenges that life may present.

-Ideal Candidates For Cognitive Behavioral Therapy
+Ideal Candidates For Cognitive Behavioral Therapy In DC

 While cognitive behavioral therapy was first developed to treat depression, it has been found highly effective in helping people with a wide range of conditions.
 Some of the most common conditions that respond well to CBT include anxiety disorders, phobias, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), mood disorders, and substance abuse.